If you are planning to build your home on your own there are several ways of financing a project:

 Budgeting can make or break a project.
 The more accurate your estimates, and calculations, the more likely you will build your dream home without any crippling over spends.
 See our BUDGET ADVICE page for things to keep in mind.

-labour is zero rated, and the VAT on materials used in the build can be reclaimed on a new build property.
+For a self build, labour is zero rated, and the VAT on materials can be reclaimed on a new build property.
 VAT is still payable on services such as architectural fees, scaffolding and plant hire etc but cannot be reclaimed.

 New build homes are zero rated for labour under VAT notice 431(NB), so you should not pay any VAT on labour regardless of whether your trades or builder are VAT registered or not.
 There is a slight difference when it comes to conversions where there will be a 5% VAT rate applied to labour when you use a VAT registered builder and reclaim under VAT notice 431(C).

 You do not need to provide any evidence that you are a self builder to your contractor for them to zero rate the labour element, but you do need to keep an eye on any invoices to make sure you have not inadvertently been charged VAT on labour.
 If you have, then you will need to challenge the builder and reclaim it from them not the taxman because it will not have been due to HMRC in the first place.

 Keep the originals of all of your VAT invoices and receipts as you will need these when you make your VAT reclaim; copies are not allowed.
 Any receipts for individual items over £100 need to include your address, or the site address so a till receipt will not suffice for these items.
 Remember that you can only recalim for materials used in the construction of the property, not for professional services like architectural fees, plant hire or surveys etc. Landscaping costs can be reclaimed, but only if they have been specifically appoved by your local planning authority as part of a formal landscaping plan.
 The HMRC website has more information on what can and can’t be reclaimed.